Exercises for Sleep Apnea and Snoring – Our Guide On How to Do Them

 Snoring may be common, but treating it is not a one-size-fits-all approach.
 You may have tried multiple remedies with no success, but if you’re still on the lookout for snoring relief, there is another method that could be the answer you need.

-In this article, we’ll share different exercises for sleep apnea, along with other tips and tricks to reduce snoring so that you and your partner can both have a good night’s rest.
+Certain mouth exercises for sleep apnea that are simple enough to do on your own could also minimize snoring.
+In this article, we’ll share different exercises for sleep apnea and snoring recommended by healthcare providers2, along with other tips and tricks so that you and your partner can both have a good night’s rest.

 Eventually, the brain senses that it’s not getting enough oxygen and alerts you awake to catch your breath.
 When this happens, experts say the person may snort, choke, or gasp for air.
 These episodes will then happen periodically throughout the night.
+Snoring is one of the symptoms of sleep apnea.
+However, someone can still be a snorer and not have this disorder.

 According to the Academy of Orofacial Myofunctional Therapy, research has found that this form of treatment has successfully reduced snoring and sleep apnea symptoms.
-The goal is to have these exercises train muscles in the tongue, throat, and face to reduce airway obstruction.
+The goal is to have these exercises train muscles in the tongue, throat, and face to reduce airway obstruction.5

 Sleep Apnea Exercises